 Humiliation doesn’t always have to lead to revenge, if the object of humiliation can maintain his or her innocence, as in such stories as “Cinderella” and the first Harry Potter novel (in both cases they are stories that illustrate the saying, “Living well is the best revenge”).

-In a nutshell, when you brutally humiliate people and make them suffer cruelly, and don’t even know you’re doing it, and instead of relieving their suffering you see it as something good and necessary, you’re going to be pretty damned surprised when the people you are oppressing and exploiting and killing rise up and kill you back.
+In a nutshell, when you brutally humiliate people and make them suffer cruelly, and don’t even know you’re doing it, and instead of ending the suffering by not attacking them you see it as something good and necessary, you’re going to be pretty damned surprised when the people you are oppressing and exploiting and killing rise up and kill you back.
 You’ll be outraged and consider it ingratitude; they’ll consider it justice.

 As Dostoevsky put it in The House of the Dead, "Tyranny...finally develops into a disease.
 The habit can...coarsen the very best man to the level of a beast.
 Blood and power intoxicate...the return to human dignity, to repentance, to regeneration, becomes almost impossible."